alinmercasi/fylo-data-storage-component-frontend-mentor-challenge/README.md

 ### What I learned

-I finally got a good idea of how css grid works
+I finally got a basic idea of how css grid works

 ## Author